myreceiptt/nota-markdown/archived-oioi/2025/12/20251218-evergreen-standard.md

 - The repo:

   - installs cleanly,
-  - builds cleanly,
+  - builds cleanly (or, for Class D, tests run cleanly),
-  - deploys cleanly,
+  - deploys cleanly (if applicable),
-  - behaves the same (UX) in production.
+  - behaves the same (UX) in production (if applicable).

 - `yarn outdated` returns nothing (no red/yellow), **or** the remaining items are explicitly pinned and documented.